-Bullet journaling is slowly picking up pace as a hugely productive habit which begins with you and a blank journal, and your creativity and effort can help you go from there.
+Bullet journaling is slowly picking up pace as a hugely productive habit that begins with you and a blank journal, and your creativity and effort can help you go from there.

 However, with the use of a bullet journal, comes the question of pens.
 While it is an arbitrary choice for many bullet journal novices, those who have been bullet journaling for a while know that it’s not as easy as simply buying any pen and getting to work.

-With this, we begin today’s journey into bullet journaling pens – pens which will always give you the required performance.
-Pens are critical to bullet journaling efficiency and clarity – hence, we present reviews of 11 of the best pens on the market.
-All of these suit different requirements, but are all extremely reliable.
+With this, we begin today’s journey into bullet journaling pens – pens that will always give you the required performance.
+Pens are critical to bullet journaling efficiency and clarity – hence, we present reviews of 10 of the best pens on the market.
+All of these suit different requirements but are all extremely reliable.